hjpae/NCC-psych239_f2020/readme.md

   <img src="https://github.com/hjpae/NCC-psych239_f2020/blob/main/figures/binaryclassification(Guyon%202013).PNG" width="50%" height="50%">
 </p>

 **Figure 2.** Distinguishable distributions of each different causal pairs.
+X → Y indicates causal distribution, where Y → X indicates anti-causal distribution.
 Figure from Cause-effect pairs Kaggle competition, *Guyon I. 2013*.

 &nbsp;&nbsp;Each data point pairs are originated from a distribution under interventional expectation.
 That is, the causal direction of a pair (X<sub>i</sub>, Y<sub>i</sub>) depends on the causal direction of its underlying distribution (X, Y). **Figure 2** illustrates each different distribution having its own causal direction.
 Using such data for training, the model learns how to classify a data point pair into appropriate distribution.
 To sum up, model training from this study follows the logic of binary classification.